-- 1. Oversee and manage the marshallate: - Ensure weapon/armor standards are being adhered to and correctly interpreted - Run or assist the Marshal of the Field in running Imperial events - Work with the Minister of Combat to maintain (and update) the Manuals and Guides as needed - Coordinate the training of marshals (to include the scheduling and facilitating of training opportunities) - Act as (or assign) the Marshal of the Field in running Imperial events - Maintain a list of qualified combatants and authorized marshals - 2.
-On a monthly basis: - Report to the Imperial Crown regarding the Office - Conference with the Imperial Ministers of Combat, and Joust and War with regard to the Office and its functions - 3.
-Recommended qualifications: - Authorized marshal (required) - Knight Bannerette (or higher), or Knight Bachelor who has held the position of Royal Minister of Joust or Crown Marshal
+- a.
+Oversee and manage the marshallate: - i.
+Ensure weapon/armor standards are being adhered to and correctly interpreted - ii.
+Run or assist the Marshal of the Field in running Imperial events - iii.
+Work with the Minister of Combat to maintain (and update) the Manuals and Guides as needed - iv.
+Coordinate the training of marshals (to include the scheduling and facilitating of training opportunities) - v.
+Act as (or assign) the Marshal of the Field in running Imperial events - vi.
+Maintain a list of qualified combatants and authorized marshals - b.
+When required by the Imperial Crown: - i.
+Report to the Imperial Crown regarding the Office - ii.
+Conference with the Imperial Ministers of Combat, and Joust and War with regard to the Office and its functions - c.
+Recommended qualifications: - i.
+Authorized marshal (required) - ii.
+Knight Bannerette (or higher), or Knight Bachelor who has held the position of Royal Minister of Joust or Crown Marshal

-D. MINISTER OF JOUST AND WAR (CHARTERED SUBDIVISION)
+4. MINISTER OF JOUST AND WAR (CHAPTER)